Summer Grants Program Overview

 Initial $1,000 awards will be made on a rolling basis starting approximately the end of February.
 Awards are based on responses to the application, subject to the availability of funds, and will be granted until funds are depleted.
 Specialized grants, many of which exceed $1000, are also available and awarded based on submission of a short essay.

 The majority of the grants are for students volunteering over the summer for a public interest non-profit organization or government agency (including in judicial chambers).
 Public interest agencies include IRS Code 501(c)(3) entities, government agencies, and advocacy groups.

-Some specialized grant awards are available; students applying for those funds must submit a supplementary essay.
 Recipients of a specialized grant will be awarded the dollar amount associated with the grant in lieu of any baseline award and notifications of awards will be sent in mid-April.